Information & Inspection Powers: Penalties: Penalty assessments: Types of appeal and procedures

 - be addressed to HMRC in writing

 - reach us within 30 days beginning with the date on which the penalty assessment was issued, and

 The appeal is treated in the same way as an appeal against an assessment to income tax except that

 - the tribunal’s decision-making power is as set out below, and

 - the due date and enforcement of the penalty is as set out in CH26880.

 This means that the appeal can be settled by agreement between HMRC and the appellant.
-The HMRC appeal review procedure introduced by SI2009/56 applies to appeals against information notices, see the Appeals, Reviews and Tribunals Guide (ARTG).
+The HMRC appeal review procedure introduced by SI2009/56 applies to appeals against information notices, see the Appeals, Reviews and Tribunals Guidance (ARTG).

 If the appeal cannot be settled by agreement (with or without a review) the person may notify their appeal to the tribunal.
 On hearing the appeal, the tribunal may

 - confirm or cancel our decision to impose a penalty, and/or